JuggleStruggle/DaylightChangerStruggle/README.md

 * Low-to-High Height Time - Depending on your height (or the viewing entity's), you can decide the minimum and maximum value and tie both of them with a set time
 * And more in the future

+## Getting Started
+* To show a user interface for the mod, bind the key "Open Time Changer Menu" to anything you'd like to and when in-game press the key and the menu should be seen.
+* Or if you want to use commands instead, type either `/daylightchanger`, `/dcs`, `/tcs` or `/timechanger`.

 ## TODOs
 * System Cycle - Support different timezones like UTC and create an offset for local timezone to